 Kyo Dong Noodles ~ Madang Mall

 Address: 621 S Western Ave Suite 303, Los Angeles, CA 90005

 Solo dining option: These Korean-Chinese fusion dishes are perfect if you want to try Korean food that’s not too spicy.
 Or if you’re like me and while watching variety shows you suddenly get a craving for Jjajangmyun.

 My favorite dish is the 불고기 덮밥 (Bulgogi Teriyaki) that includes that includes Beef Teriyaki with vegetables, rice, and a spicy soup.
 For more information on Kyo Dong, Noodles restaurant check out their website.

 *Madang Mall tip: On the ground level, H-mart (a Korean grocery store) is located.
 Located on the second floor of the Madang Mall there’s a new Kpop store for any K-pop fans.

 Hae Jang Chon ~ All You Can Eat Korean BBQ

 Address: 3821 W. 6th Street, Los Angeles, CA 90020

 Group dining option: All you can eat Korean barbeque is the perfect place to go if you’re in a large group and want a variety of selections.
 Favorite items include the steamed egg, kimchi pancakes, and the thinly sliced pork belly.
 If you’ve ever been curious about Korean beer than this is also the place to order a bottle of soju.

 Tip: Try to avoid peak periods because the restaurant can get very busy.
-For more information on Haejangchon check out their menu here.
+For more information on Haejangchon AYCE menu selections visit their website.